 Donating Materials to Special Collections

 The collection policies of UASC are guided by the University of Massachusetts Boston’s urban mission and strong support of community action and service.
-The areas of collection include: urban planning; social welfare agencies; alternative movements; community organizations; war and its social consequences (through partnership with the Joiner Center); local history with relevance to Boston and surrounding areas, including notable collections associated with Dorchester, the Boston Harbor Islands, bicycling, and hip-hop; items related to the history of University of Massachusetts Boston, Boston State College and Boston Normal School and materials on other selected topics.
+The areas of collection include: urban planning; social welfare agencies; alternative movements; community organizations; war and its social consequences (through partnership with the Joiner Institute); local history with relevance to Boston and surrounding areas, including notable collections associated with Dorchester, the Boston Harbor Islands, bicycling, and hip-hop; items related to the history of University of Massachusetts Boston, Boston State College and Boston Normal School and materials on other selected topics.
 UASC accepts donations of primary source materials from individuals, organizations, and businesses that meet the policies and guidelines in the department’s collection policy.

 - For more information about donating manuscripts, organizational archives, collections of photographs, audio and video media and other materials of an archival nature, download this handout.